About Nepal

 National Motto: “The Motherland Is Worth More than the Kingdom of Heaven.”

-National Bird: Danphe
+National Bird: Danfe Lophophorus impejanus

 National Flower: the spectacular rhododendron ‘guras’ in Nepali

-Land: 147181sqkm
+Land: 147516sqkm

 Geography: landlocked; strategic location between India and Chinese-occupied Tibet; extremely diverse terrain ranging from fertile plains and broad valleys to containing eight of the world’s ten highest peaks.